 First we passed through the Arctic Watershed, so now all streams were flowing north to the Arctic Ocean which is pretty cool, and we entered into the Central Time Zone.

 When we saw the park sign, we were amped.

 Quetico is a wilderness park, meaning it is real wilderness tripping country.
 For thousands of years our paddling predecessors have gotten along just fine without painted signs in the wilderness to indicate portages, campsites or thunder boxes. – Quetico park map

 I’m always pushing myself and my skills, so navigating through land that is unmarked is exciting and really gives me a lot of confidence when I’m in the wilderness.
 We don’t need portage markers.
 Thunder boxes?
 Well they’re not so nice either, but without them in populated parks there would be an awful mess.

 We picked up our permit at the Dawson Trail Campground and talked with the Park Warden regarding our route (Hunter Island Loop).
-Not much to report on our chosen loop, just that he was jealous we were going to be paddling through that much of the park and that he really loved the Maligne River section, which ended up being my least favourite…
+Not much to report on our chosen loop, just that the water was up because of the amount of rain received during spring, he was jealous we were going to be paddling through that much of the park and that he really loved the Maligne River section, which ended up being my least favourite…

 With permit in hand we headed into Atikokan for some exploring.